-Up-stocking reports (also known as dot lists) are an important part of your store's daily routine.
+Upstocking Lists (also known as dot lists) are an important part of your store's daily routine.
 Dot lists are an effective way of familiarizing employees with store layouts and current store inventory, as well as a way of physically keeping track of various items/inventory in the store.
 In a way, dot lists are a method of double-checking the inventory numbers in FieldStack.
 These numbers are typically very accurate, but unfortunately items do get stolen, damaged, and sometimes just plain lost.
+Depending on available display space at your store, dot lists can also be used to ensure that items that have been sold have been replaced on the shelves so that they are always readily available for customers to purchase.

 A dot list prints a list of all items that have been sold since the last dot list was printed.
 For example, if you print a dot list at 2 PM and the last dot list was printed at 1:15PM, your dot list will contain a list of all items sold between 1:15 PM and 2 PM.
 If you sell the last copy of an item so the item's current quantity on hand becomes 0 through a transaction, it will not appear on the dot list.

-The objective of a dot list is to find the entire current quantity of an item and ensure its accuracy.
+The objective of a dot list is to find the entire current quantity of an item and ensure its accuracy, and to ensure that there are always copies of available stock on shelves for purchase.
 This is done by going to various areas of the store and hunting down all known copies of an item.
 This is not always easy, but there are several things to keep in mind and several tools that you can use to make it easier.
 Every dot list includes each item's barcode with its name and quantity on hand.
 This barcode can be scanned to bring up the item listing and easily access useful information.

 - Check an item's location in the "Find In Store" screen to see where it was last scanned.
 Though many items get misplaced and moved by customers or inexperienced employees, this can typically get you looking in the right area.